Takedownpath/lancer-briefings/public/pilots/BISMARCK.md

-- *Transcript Provided By Cedric Calhoun, 5016* -
+-*Transcript Provided By Cedric Calhoun, 5016*-

 Report under courtesy of Cedric IV Calhoun of The Calhoun Family, of Ras Shamra, Members of the High Stewardship, Servitors of the Director-General, and Councilors in The Purview.